 b.
 A 70-yr-old patient with a hiatal hernia who experiences frequent heartburn

 c.
-A 60-yr-old patient with nausea and vomiting who has dry mucosa and lethargy
+A 60-yr-old patient with nausea and vomiting who is lethargic with dry mucosa

 d.
-53-yr-old patient who has dumping syndrome after a recent partial gastrectomy
+A 53-yr-old patient who has dumping syndrome after a recent partial gastrectomy

 a.
 Contact the health care provider.

 ANS: D, B, A, C